nodirshox/uzbekistan-developers-blogs/README.md

 ## 📃 All Uzbekistan Developers blog list

 If you have a blog (Telegram, website, Youtube, or any), welcome to Fork the repository and add yours.
 And make Pull request.
-If you can't create Pull request, write to me directly in [Telegram](https://t.me/nodirshox_e).

 ## **📚 Blogs**